Payroll Help

 The number that identifies the band (row number) representing the Primary Threshold which is the employees threshold for NI calculations. |

-The number that identifies the band (row number) representing the Upper Earnings Limit, Upper Secondary Threshold and Apprentice Upper Secondary Threshold.
+The number that identifies the band (row number) representing the Upper Earnings Limit, Upper Secondary Threshold, Apprentice Upper Secondary Threshold and Veteran's Upper Secondary Threshold.
 Tip: For full details of the abolition of employer NICs for apprentices under 25, visit www.gov.uk/government/publications/national-insurance-contributions-abolition-of-employer-contributions-for-apprentices-under-25.
 This upper limit can also be used to cap pension

 contribution calculations where no limit has been specified in